ZacSweers/FB_Mod_Bot/README.md

 * Improve documentation

 ### Caveats
-* Facebook's API doesn't allow you to delete anything that the app itself didn't create.
-  * Therefore, you'll have to delete any other posts manually.
-Locally I have it set to just open the post-to-be-deleted in a new browser tab.
-On Heroku, I'll set up some form of sending those links back to me.
 * Depending on how many posts you request at once (the `LIMIT` option in FQL queries), Facebook's API periodically just crashes and returns an internal server error.
 Fortunately this doesn't seem to happen unless you ask for extremely high numbers.